recruit-lifestyle/RippleCell/README.md

 #Installation

-Just add the `RLSRippleCell` folder to your project.
+Just add the `RippleCell` folder to your project.

 #Usage
 There is a need to set up your own color `targetColor` and `targetBGcolor` property of the cell.